liangyepianzhou/pulsar/blog/Consume Best Practice.md

 prevent repeated consumption.
 If a message has been acknowledged, it will wait for a response and throw `TransactionConflictException` when the client acknowledges the message with a transaction.

+**Notices:** When using transactions, do not configure DeadLetterPolicy, but instead use negativeAcknowledge to resend messages.

 ```java
         Consumer<Integer> consumer = pulsarClient.newConsumer(Schema.INT32)
                 .ackTimeout(tiemout, timeunit)